 Diamond engagement ringtrend

-There has been a rising trend of alternatives to the more traditional diamond in engagement rings over the recent years.
+There has been a rising trend of alternatives to the more traditional diamond in engagement rings over recent years.
 The unrivalled expression of individuality that a coloured gemstone engagement ring provides along with the unexpected wow factor and the high cost of diamonds have ensured that more and more couples are choosing to step away from the traditional.
-While a diamond engagement ring will always be the classic choice, there isa plethora of exciting and more affordable gemstones that can provide greater impact at lower cost.
+While a diamond engagement ring will always be the classic choice, there is a plethora of exciting and more affordable gemstones that can provide greater impact at a lower cost.
 Not all coloured gemstones are a suitable choice for engagement rings though, with durability and hardness being important aspects in choosing the right stone.
-Here are our top 7 coloured gemstone alternativesto ditch the traditional diamond for, for a truly individual, stand-out engagement ring.
+Here are our top 7 coloured gemstone alternatives to ditch the traditional diamond, for a truly individual, stand-out engagement ring.

 1. Parti Sapphire 9 Mohs